OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

-- Use a Docker and/or operating system-based programming environment that supports a recent version of the C, Go, and Python programming languages to complete these tasks while implementing a program up to five hundred lines of
+- Use a Docker and/or operating system-based programming environment that supports a recent version of the C, Go, and Python programming languages to complete these tasks while implementing a program of up to five hundred lines of code:
-  code:
     - Install, upgrade, and use a recent version of the [Python](https://www.python.org/) programming language environment to create, run, and debug a Python program with a terminal window, a text